ergochat/ergo/docs/INFO.md

 this is specified by someone like the IRCv3 WG.

+## PROXY

+The PROXY command, specified by [HAProxy's PROXY v1 specifications](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt), allows someone to setup HAProxy in front of Oragono.
+This allows them to use HAProxy for TLS negotiation (allowing older versions of SSL/TLS than Go's inbuilt TLS support does).
+However, it also allows them to update TLS certificates by updating them with HAProxy, rather than relying on our `REHASH` command (which is less-well-tested than I'd like right now).

+This is a toss-up of course – allowing older versions of TLS might be seen as undesired, and I wouldn't use the feature myself, but it's useful for real-world installations which is why it exists.
+The command is only allowed from specific hosts which should restrict it appropriately.

 ## Server-to-Server Linking (or Federation)

 Right now Oragono doesn't support linking multiple servers together.
 It's certainly planned,